Dear readers of ADxS.org, please forgive the disruption.

 • Vigilance

-Dopaminergic drugs cannot directly affect these symptoms (at best, through the norepinephrine that results from the breakdown of dopamine).
+Dopaminergic drugs cannot directly influence these symptoms (at most through noradrenaline, which is produced from the breakdown of dopamine).

-Augmenting optimal adjustment with noradrenergic medications can subjectively double the gain that methylphenidate produces.
-(Individual) sufferers report that an optimal setting dosage in combination with stimulants completely eliminated ADHD symptoms in them.
-Unfortunately, this effect was temporary, suggesting up- or downregulation of receptors (see 2.4.).
+An augmenting optimal setting with noradrenergic medication can subjectively double the gain that methylphenidate brings.
+(Individual) persons with ADHD report that an optimally adjusted dosage in combination with stimulants completely eliminated the symptoms of ADHD in them.
+Unfortunately, this effect was limited in time, which indicates an up- or downregulation of receptors (see 2.4.).

-Primary noradrenergic medications usually need to be flooded for 2 to 3 weeks before they take effect.
+Primary noradrenergic drugs usually need to be flooded for 2 to 3 weeks before they take effect.

-Discontinuation of noradrenergic drugs should be gradual over the same period of time to avoid depression.
+Noradrenergic medication should be discontinued gradually over the same period of time in order to avoid depression.

-Because of the slow dosing response, noradrenergic medications should not be increased, omitted, or discontinued in the short term.
+Due to the slow dosing response, noradrenergic medication should not be increased, omitted or discontinued in the short term.

-The speed of response is similar to that of serotonin reuptake inhibitor drugs.
+The response speed corresponds to that of serotonin reuptake-inhibiting drugs.

-The effect of noradrenergic drugs may diminish somewhat after some time (unlike that of stimulants).
+The effect of noradrenergic drugs can wear off somewhat after a while (unlike that of stimulants).

-We suspect that most noradrenergic medications act tonically, i.e., cause a long-term increase in NE levels.
-However, ADHD symptoms improve only with a phasically increased noradrenaline level.
-A tonically increased NE level is even counterproductive.14
+We suspect that most noradrenergic drugs have a tonic effect, i.e. cause a long-term increase in NE levels.
+However, ADHD symptoms only improve with a phasically increased noradrenaline level.
+A tonically increased NE level is actually counterproductive.15

-Many ADHD sufferers have noted a short-term positive effect of noradrenergic medication (e.g., nortryptiline), which was already effective with the first tablets but disappeared again after a few days.
-Individuals with atomoxetine also reported this as an individual reaction.
+Many people with ADHD have noticed a short-term positive effect of noradrenergic medication (e.g. nortryptiline), which was already effective with the first tablets, but disappeared again after a few days.
+Individual people with ADHD have also reported this as an individual reaction to atomoxetine.

-This is followed by Scheidtmann’s remark that noradrenergic drugs (e.g., antidepressants) do not help in motor rehabilitation (if) they are used as permanent medication, because tricyclic antidepressants stimulate noradrenergic receptors permanently and this leads to a loss of receptor sensitivity (especially with respect to learning processes) as a result.15
+Scheidtmann then goes on to point out that noradrenergic drugs (e.g. antidepressants) do not help with motor rehabilitation if they are used as long-term medication, as tricyclic antidepressants permanently stimulate the noradrenergic receptors and this leads to a loss of receptor sensitivity (especially with regard to learning processes).16

-This is consistent with experience with the use of noradrenergic tricyclic antidepressants in ADHD.
-Here, it is often reported that initially there is a very good response, which, however, decreases with continued medication.
+This is consistent with the experience of using noradrenergic tricyclic antidepressants for ADHD.
+It is often reported that there is a very good response at the beginning, but that this diminishes with continued medication.

-While dopaminergic medications can be discontinued for hours or days at a time or increased for short periods without any problems, noradrenergic medications should be cautioned against this.
-Noradrenergic drugs carry the risk of depression in the event of overdose and sudden fluctuations in dosage.
+While dopaminergic medications can be discontinued or increased for a short period of time as required without any problems, this should be avoided with noradrenergic medications.
+Noradrenergic medication carries the risk of depression in the event of overdose and sudden fluctuations in dosage.

-A clearly structured daily routine, in which activity and breaks are sensibly alternated, should train the noradrenergic system and help to normalize the production of noradrenaline again.16
+A clearly structured daily routine, in which activity and breaks alternate sensibly, should train the noradrenergic system and help to normalize the production of noradrenaline.17

 3.5.
 Contraindications

-Benzodiazepines reduce the activity of the locus coeruleus And thus reduce the production and transport of norepinephrine to other parts of the brain.
-Therefore, they would have to be contraindicated in ADHD in general.
-Surprisingly, however, they are helpful in the short term: but because of their massive dependence potential, which occurs after only 14 days at usual doses, they should not be prescribed.
-MPH and amphetamine drugs, on the other hand, have no dependence potential.
+Benzodiazepines reduce the activity of the locus coeruleus And thus reduce the production and transport of noradrenaline to other parts of the brain.
+They should therefore be contraindicated in ADHD in general.
+Surprisingly, however, they are helpful in the short term: however, they should not be prescribed due to their massive dependency potential, which occurs after just 14 days at normal doses.
+MPH and amphetamine drugs, on the other hand, have no dependency potential.

-In addition, there are other side effects and interactions.
+There are also other side effects and interactions.

 4.1.1.
 Response speed of serotonergic drugs

-Although serotonin levels are altered by serotonergic medications in the very short term, serotonergic medications usually need to be flooded for 2 to 3 weeks before they take effect.
-Therefore, it can be assumed that the serotonin level itself does not mediate the actual effect.
+Although serotonin levels are altered by serotonergic drugs in the very short term, serotonergic drugs usually have to be taken for 2 to 3 weeks before they take effect.
+It can therefore be assumed that the serotonin level itself does not mediate the actual effect.

 The increase of serotonin in the synapse by serotonin reuptake inhibitors activates feedback mechanisms: serotonin-1A and serotonin-B autoreceptors both inhibit serotonin transmission.
-If this inhibition is maintained for a longer time, the inhibitory serotonin autoreceptors become desensitized, which reduces their inhibitory influence.
-As a result, serotonergic neurotransmission increases.
-Since desensitization of serotonin-1 autoreceptors takes time, the onset of action is delayed to this extent.17
+If this inhibition is maintained for longer, the inhibitory serotonin autoreceptors are desensitized, which reduces their inhibitory influence.
+This increases serotonergic neurotransmission.
+As the desensitization of the serotonin-1 autoreceptors takes time, the onset of action is delayed to this extent.18

-Adaptive down- or upregulation of receptor systems or neuroplastic processes are assumed as further mechanisms of action.18
+Adaptive down- or upregulation of receptor systems or neuroplastic processes are assumed to be further mechanisms of action.19

-Because of the slow dosing response, serotonergic medications should not be increased, omitted, or discontinued for short periods of time.
+Due to the slow dosage response, serotonergic medication should not be increased, omitted or discontinued at short notice.

 4.1.2.
 SSRIs and σ-receptors

-• Less affine, but highly selective at the serotonin transporter
+• Less affine, but highly selective on the serotonin transporter

 • Sigma-1 agonist

-• Enhances nerve growth factor-induced neurite growth in PC12 cells19
+• Enhances nerve growth factor-induced neurite outgrowth in PC12 cells20

 • Sigma-1 antagonist

-• Decreases nerve growth factor-induced neurite growth in PC12 cells19
+• Reduces nerve growth factor-induced neurite outgrowth in PC12 cells20

-• Escitalopram is the active S-enantiomer of racemic citalopram.20
+• Escitalopram is the active S-enantiomer of the racemic citalopram.21

 • Paroxetine also has an anticholinergic effect

 4.1.3.
-SSRI single doses increase anxiety and risk of panic attacks
+Single-dose SSRIs increase anxiety and risk of panic attacks

-Single doses of escitalopram increased the risk of panic attacks.21 Anxiety and tension was likewise increased by a single dose of chlorimipramine/chloromipramine/clomipramine, a tricyclic antidepressant that acts primarily as a serotonin reuptake inhibitor22 but also as an antagonist of the histamine H1 receptor, muscarinic acetylcholine receptor, and A1 adrenergic receptor.23
+Single doses of escitalopram increase the risk of panic attacks.22 Anxiety and tension were also increased by a single dose of chlorimipramine/chloromipramine/clomipramine, a tricyclic antidepressant that acts primarily as a serotonin reuptake inhibitor23 but also as an antagonist of the histamine H1 receptor, the muscarinic acetylcholine receptor and the A1 adrenoceptor.24

 4.1.4.
 SSRIs increase oxytocin

-SSRIs increase blood levels of oxytocin.
-It is possible that this moderates some of the antidepressant effects of SSRIs.24
+SSRIs increase the blood level of oxytocin.
+This may moderate some of the antidepressant effects of SSRIs.25

 4.2.
-Notes on serotonin reuptake inhibitors (SSRIs) in ADHD
+Notes on serotonin reuptake inhibitors (SSRIs) for ADHD

 SSRIs (serotonin reuptake inhibitors) should be used with some caution in ADHD.

 4.2.1.
-Difference dysphoria as a regular ADHD symptom and depression to be treated
+Difference between dysphoria as a regular ADHD symptom and depression to be treated

-Many practitioners do not recognize dysphoria with inactivity as an original ADHD symptom, but confuse dysphoria with inactivity with dysthymia or depression and therefore improperly treat ADHD sufferers as if they had true depression.
+Many practitioners do not recognize dysphoria with inactivity as an original ADHD symptom, but confuse dysphoria with inactivity with dysthymia or depression and therefore improperly treat people with ADHD as if they had real depression.

-However, dysphoria with inactivity is a functional stress symptom (the mood drop with inactivity is aimed at keeping the person active until the stressor is defeated) and is typical in ADHD.
+However, dysphoria during inactivity is a functional stress symptom (the mood drop during inactivity is aimed at keeping the person with ADHD active until the stressor is defeated) and is typical in ADHD.
 It is not a symptom of dysthymia or depression.

-On the differential diagnosis of depression and dysphoria in inactivity ⇒ Depression and dysphoria in ADHD.
+Differential diagnosis of depression and dysphoria with inactivity ⇒ Depression and dysphoria in ADHD.

-In practice, it has been shown that treatment with a significantly reduced amount of escitalopram (compared with use as an antidepressant) can improve dysphoric mood.
-Here, amounts of 2 to 5 mg a day may already be sufficient (instead of 10 to 20 as an antidepressant).
+In practice, it has been shown that treatment with a significantly reduced amount of escitalopram (compared to its use as an antidepressant) can improve dysphoric mood.
+Here, quantities of 2 to 5 mg per day may already be sufficient (instead of 10 to 20 as an antidepressant).

-Meanwhile, a completely sufficient brightening effect is often already achieved by switching ADHD treatment from methylphenidate to amphetamine medication (Elvanse), which is therefore clearly preferable.
+However, switching ADHD treatment from methylphenidate to amphetamine medication (Vyvanse) often has a completely sufficient brightening effect, which is therefore clearly preferable.

-Unlike ADHD-HI, treatment of dysphoria with SSRIs should be avoided in ADHD-I. In ADHD-I, SSRIs should be considered only in cases of major depression.
+In contrast to ADHD-HI, treatment of dysphoria with SSRIs should be avoided in ADHD-I. In ADHD-I, SSRIs should only be considered in cases of severe depression.

 4.2.2.
 SSRIs do not improve attention

-Selective serotonin reuptake inhibitors, unlike stimulants, do not improve cognitive abilities.
-In a cohort study of n = 766,244 subjects, a relevant improvement in test scores of ADHD sufferers was found under stimulant medication.
-In contrast, selective serotonin reuptake inhibitors had no effect on exam scores.2526
+In contrast to stimulants, selective serotonin reuptake inhibitors do not improve cognitive abilities.
+In a cohort study of n = 766,244 subjects, a relevant improvement in exam results of people with ADHD was found under stimulant medication.
+In contrast, selective serotonin reuptake inhibitors had no effect on examination results.2627

 4.2.3.
 SSRIs increase the activity of the DAT

-Citalopram / Escitalopram appears to increase DAT activity,2728 which would be detrimental in ADHD.
+Citalopram / escitalopram appears to increase the activity of the DAT,2829 which would be detrimental in ADHD.

-A main problem of ADHD (according to this assumption mainly in ADHD-HI) is the too low dopamine level in the striatum, which is mainly caused by a too high number of dopamine transporters, which take up the released dopamine presynaptically from the synaptic cleft before it can dock postsynaptically.
+One of the main problems of ADHD (according to this assumption, primarily in ADHD-HI) is the low dopamine level in the striatum, which is mainly caused by an excessive number of dopamine transporters that take up the released dopamine presynaptically from the synaptic cleft before it can dock postsynaptically.
 More active DAT therefore intensify the symptoms of ADHD.

-If sleep problems also exist (as is often the case with ADHD), medications that increase serotonin levels are also said to be detrimental.29
+If there are also sleep problems (as is often the case with ADHD), drugs that increase serotonin levels are also said to be detrimental.30

 4.2.4.
 SSRIs increase cortisol stress response: beneficial in ADHD-HI, detrimental in ADHD-I

-Escitalopram at higher doses (20 mg), but not at 10 mg, increases the cortisol response to acute stress.2130 The same has been reported for other SSRIs 31 and for administration of the serotonin precursor tryptophan.32
+Escitalopram at higher doses (20 mg), but not at 10 mg, increases the cortisol response to acute stress.2231 The same has been reported for other SSRIs 32 and for the administration of the serotonin precursor tryptophan.33

-Escitalopram increased anxiety at both 10 and 20 mg neither before nor during a stress test, but prolonged it thereafter.21
+Escitalopram at 10 and 20 mg did not increase anxiety either before or during a stress test, but prolonged it afterwards.22

-When treating comorbid depression in ADHD, it is imperative to be aware that increasing the cortisol response to stress may be beneficial in ADHD-HI sufferers (who often have too flat a cortisol response, which is why the HPA axis is not shut down), but may be detrimental from this standpoint in ADHD-I sufferers (who very often have an excessive cortisol response).
+When treating comorbid depression in ADHD, it is important to be aware that increasing the cortisol response to stress can be beneficial in people with ADHD-HI (who often have an excessively flat cortisol response, which is why the HPA axis is not switched off), but can be detrimental from this point of view in people with ADHD-I (who very often have an excessive cortisol response).

-SSRIs cause up-regulation of mineralocorticoid and glucocorticoid receptor mRNA levels, which may restore the negative feedback regulation of the HPA axis that has broken down (despite excessive cortisol stress response) in some depression subtypes.33
+SSRIs cause an up-regulation of mineralocorticoid and glucocorticoid receptor mRNA levels, which can restore the negative feedback regulation of the HPA axis that has broken down in some depression subtypes (despite an excessive cortisol stress response).34

 In ADHD-I, this downregulation of the HPA axis is not defective.

-This difference may explain why SSRIs can have a positive effect in melancholic/psychotic depression despite the inherently undesirable increase in the cortisol stress response.
+This difference could explain why SSRIs can have a positive effect in melancholic / psychotic depression despite the undesirable increase in the cortisol stress response.

-In any case, as long as there is no desensitization of GR in ADHD-I without corresponding severe depression, treatment with SSRIs is not indicated.
+As long as there is no desensitization of the GR in ADHD-I without correspondingly severe depression, treatment with SSRIs is not indicated in any case.

-ADHD-HI, which has a flattened cortisol stress response, is not associated with melancholic and psychotic depression but with atypical or bipolar depression, which also have a flattened cortisol stress response.
-Here, (lower: 2 to 5 mg) SSRI augmentation might help, especially to treat impulsivity problems.
+ADHD-HI, which has a flattened cortisol stress response, is not associated with melancholic and psychotic, but with atypical or bipolar depression, which also have a flattened cortisol stress response.
+Here, (lower: 2 to 5 mg) SSRI augmentation could help, especially for the treatment of impulsivity problems.

-Nevertheless, it is questionable whether the long-term effect of SSRI (escitalopram), which normalizes HPA axis activity in approximately 50% of depression sufferers, is also effective in the ADHD-I subtype.
+Nevertheless, it is questionable whether the long-term effect of SSRIs (escitalopram), which normalizes the activity of the HPA axis in around 50% of people with ADHD, is also effective in the ADHD-I subtype.

-• The Depression League recommends SSRIs especially for atypical depression34, which, like the ADHD-HI subtype, is the externalizing stress expression form and correlates with flattened cortisol stress responses.
+• The Depression League recommends SSRIs especially for atypical depression35, which, like the ADHD-HI subtype, represents the externalizing form of stress expression and correlates with a flattened cortisol stress response.

-• The Handbook of Psychopharmacotherapy 35 indicates that in severe (here, melancholic) depression (which, like the ADHD-I subtype, exhibits an internalizing stress phenotype with an exaggerated cortisol response to an acute stressor), treatment with tricyclic antidepressants (primarily amitryptiline and clomipramine) or SSNRIs (here, duloxetine and venlafaxine) is superior to treatment with SSRIs.3637
+• The Handbook of Psychopharmacotherapy 36 points out that treatment with tricyclic antidepressants (primarily amitryptiline and clomipramine) or SSNRIs (here duloxetine and venlafaxine) is superior to treatment with SSRIs in severe (here: melancholic) depression (which, like the ADHD-I subtype, shows an internalizing stress phenotype with an exaggerated cortisol response to an acute stressor).3738

-• The less than optimal effect of SSRIs is further addressed in the presentation of the SSRI sertraline, which is said to work better than other SSRIs in major melancholic depression.38
+• The suboptimal effect of SSRIs is also discussed in the presentation of the SSRI sertraline, which is said to work better than other SSRIs in severe melancholic depression.39

-• Similarly, Ritzmann is critical of SSRIs for melancholic depression in the Swiss pharma review.39
+• Ritzmann is also critical of SSRIs for melancholic depression in the Swiss pharma review.40

 4.2.5.
 SSRIs for impulsivity problems in ADHD-HI

-We have been able to observe a positive effect on impulsivity problems in an individual case, as they typically occur in ADHD-HI.
-Impulsivity correlates neurophysiologically with low serotonin levels.
-Here, even a very low dose of escitalopram (2 to 5 mg - versus use as an antidepressant with 10 to 20 mg / day 40.) can contribute to a reduction in impulsivity, which may allow to lower the dosage of stimulants used in parallel.
+In one individual case, we were able to observe a positive effect on impulsivity problems, which typically occur in ADHD-HI.
+Impulsivity correlates neurophysiologically with a low serotonin level.
+Here, even a very low dose of escitalopram (2 to 5 mg - compared to use as an antidepressant with 10 to 20 mg / day 41.) can contribute to a reduction in impulsivity, which may allow the dosage of the stimulants used in parallel to be reduced.

-Impulse buying, on the other hand, as occurs primarily in ADHD-I, may in our view be due to the urge for immediate reward and may be more attributable to spontaneous need satisfaction (as well as addiction) than to externalizing impulsivity induced by low serotonin levels.
+In contrast, we believe that impulse buying, which occurs predominantly in ADHD-I, may be due to the urge for immediate reward rather than externalizing impulsivity induced by low serotonin levels and may be due to spontaneous need satisfaction (as well as addiction).

 4.2.6.
 SSRIs do not improve ADHD symptoms